kasvinatirumal/ASA-DataFest-2024/README.md

 Lastly, we designed **visualizations** to showcase key insights, including total engagement time trends across all chapters for the three textbooks, and the frequency distribution of question types within each chapter.

+Our group won "Best Use of External Data" in ASA DataFest 2024!